Pete1232/futures/docs/futures.md

 ```
 This has the same result as just using Future but is slightly more efficient since it doesn't have to manage the asynchronous calculation.
 (Note the second case didn't throw a fatal exception.
 See [Error handling](#error-handling))

+### Awaiting
+In general you should *never* have an `Await.result` (or `Await.ready`) in your production code (it actually says so in the documentation).

+Doing this will block the main thread to wait for the result of the Future, defeating the point of using it in the first place.

+Even if you have a good reason to there is usually a better way.
+Most simple cases should hopefully be covered in here somewhere.

 ### Map
 In most cases we will want to do something with the result of the future.
 Using a `map` makes it possible to do this without